rgxcp/Udemy-Flutter/README.md

-# 👩🏻‍⚕️ Dart - Flutter - Belajar
+# 👩🏻‍⚕️ Udemy Flutter
-**EN**: Collection of cross-platform mobile applications (Andoid and iOS) using Dart language and Flutter framework.
+Collection of cross-platform mobile applications (Andoid and iOS) using Dart language and Flutter framework.

-**ID**: Kumpulan aplikasi mobile cross-platform (Andoid dan iOS) menggunakan bahasa Dart dan framework Flutter.

 ## Status
 END OF LIFE